MarcialRosales/concourse-workshop/realPipeline.md

 5. So far we have managed to build our maven project.

+> Tip: It could be interesting to build a docker image with all the external dependencies within a local maven cache.
+This will speed up the build.

 ## <a name="lab2"></a> Lab 2 - Tasks should be defined in "Task Definition" files rather than inline in the pipeline

 So far we have worked on a single file, the `pipeline.yml`.
 On this file we have defined **inline** the task configuration, a.k.a. *task definition*.
 However that is far from ideal for various reasons: